 Since its debut, Musica Sacra has become a notable presence in Cincinnati’s artistic community.
 It has contributed to the city’s musical heritage by reviving interest in the performance of choral masterworks by the world’s greatest composers and has become an admired tradition worthy of praise from professional reviewers and audiences throughout the Greater Cincinnati area.

-The sixty-member chorus is ecumenical and open to anyone with chorus experience and the desire to study and sing sacred choral masterpieces.
+The 60-member chorus is ecumenical and open to anyone with chorus experience and the desire to study and sing sacred choral masterpieces.
 Auditions may be arranged by appointment.
-Rehearsals are on Monday evenings at the Parish Center at Our Lord Christ the King Church in Cincinnati, Ohio.
+Rehearsals are on Monday evenings at Episcopal Church of the Redeemer, 2944 Erie Ave., Hyde Park.
 Our Sunday afternoon concerts last about one hour and are open to the public free of charge.